joyyyjen/sr-GUI/README.md

 #### Word Error Rate (WER)
 - Evaluation
 - Words error rate is a common metric of the performance of a speech recognition.
+It is derived from Levenshtein distance algorithm
 - The formula is WER = ( I + D + S) / N.
 - Given an original text, a recognition text with a length of N words,
   - S: number of substitutions